onury/grunt-jasmine-nodejs/README.md

     JUnit XML Reporter that outputs test results to a file in JUnit XML Report format.
 The default option values are set to create as few .xml files as possible.
 It is possible to save a single XML file, or an XML file for each top-level `describe`, or an XML file for each `describe` regardless of nesting.

     + **savePath** — Type: `String` Default: `""`
     Defines the directory path to save output report files.
+This directory will be automatically created if it does not already exist.

     + **filePrefix** — Type: `String` Default: `"junitresults-"`
     Defines the string value that is prepended to the XML output file.
 If `consolidateAll` is true, the default is simply `"junitresults"` and this becomes the actual filename, i.e. `"junitresults.xml"`.